Find solutions to common Xbox 360 Hard Drive problems.

 Note Always use Microsoft authorized products for the best gaming experience.

-If your Xbox 360 console doesn't detect an attached hard drive, try the following solutions in the order they are presented:
+If your Xbox 360 console doesn't detect an attached hard drive, try these solutions in the following order:

 For information about this error code, see Error code E68 occurs and one red light flashes when you use your Xbox 360 console.

-To search for other error codes, see the Xbox error code/status code search page.
+To search for other error codes, see the Error & status code search page.

-If you see a “Can’t perform action” error when you try to move, delete, or re-download your Xbox live profile, turn the console off and then on.
-Then, try to perform the action again.
+If you see a “Can’t perform action” error when you try to move, delete, or redownload your Xbox live profile, try the following solutions.

-If you are using a non-Microsoft (counterfeit) hard drive, the device may appear as “unformatted” and you may be prompted to format the hard drive.
-Try disconnecting your hard drive and then reconnecting it to see if it solves the problem.
-Also, try to clear the cache on the hard drive.
+If you’re using a non-Microsoft hard drive, the device may appear as “unformatted” and prompt you to format the hard drive.
+Try disconnecting your hard drive and then reconnecting it to see if that solves the problem.
+If it doesn’t, clear the system cache.
+See How to clear the cache on Xbox 360.

-If these methods don’t solve the problem, contact Xbox Support.
+If none of the above solutions resolved the problem, contact Xbox Support.

 Thanks for your feedback!